 In Allergan's Core Study, rupture was assessed for patients who had scheduled MRIs to screen for silent rupture (i.e., part of the MRI cohort) and those who were not assessed for rupture by MRI (i.e., part of the non-MRI cohort).
-For primary augmentation patients in the MRI cohort, the rupture rate was 9.3% through 10 years.
-For revision-augmentation patients in the MRI cohort, the rupture rate was 5.4% through 10 years.
-This means that through 10 years, approximately 9 of every 100 primary augmentation women had at least one ruptured breast implant.
-For the non-MRI cohort, there were 23 primary augmentation and 4 revision-augmentation patients who had reported rupture through 10 years.
+For primary reconstruction patients in the MRI cohort, the rupture rate was 35.4% through 10 years.
+For revision-reconstruction patients in the MRI cohort, the rupture rate was 0% through 10 years.
+This means that through 10 years, approximately 35 of every 100 primary reconstruction women had at least one ruptured breast implant.
+There were no revision-reconstruction patients with a ruptured breast implant.
+Two ruptures were reported in the non-MRI primary reconstruction cohort and 1 was reported in the revision-reconstruction cohort.
 The rupture rate for the whole MRI cohort in the Core Study through 10 years was 13.0% for patients and 7.7% for implants.
 Rupture rates are presented by patient and by implant as some patients may experience rupture in both implants.
-Across all patients in the Core Study, all ruptures were intracapsular with 3 case of extracapsular gel (one rupture progressed to extracapsular gel following exploratory surgery to confirm the rupture and then implant replacement was delayed).
+Across all patients in the Core Study, most ruptures were intracapsular with 3 cases of extracapsular gel (one rupture progressed to extracapsular gel following exploratory surgery to confirm the rupture and then implant replacement was delayed).
 There were no cases of migrated gel.

 Further rupture information on TruForm® 1 implants is provided from a published European study known as the International MRI Study.
 Silent rupture data were collected via a single MRI on 77 augmentation, 11 reconstruction, and 18 revision patients implanted with smooth and textured implants by five surgeons.
 The average age of the implants was approximately 11 years.
 Silent rupture was found in approximately 15% of the combined group of augmentation, reconstruction, and revision patients and 8% of the implants.
-There were three possible case of extracapsular rupture with the remainder classified as intracapsular ruptures.
+There was one possible case of extracapsular rupture with the remainder classified as intracapsular ruptures.
 No cases of migrated gel were found.